[This is Step 3 in Part 1 of Job-Hunt's Online Job Search Tutorial.]

 This relentless level of searching, online and in Applicant Tracking Systems, means that we must all practice personal SEO so we are found when a recruiter is searching for someone with our skills, qualifications, and accomplishments.
 Without practicing personal SEO, we are less visible than we need to be today.
 Read The Top 25 Keywords for Your Job Search and Developing the Best Keywords for Your Job Search for more information.

 Without the right keywords (for you) in the right places (your LinkedIn Profile and resumes/job applications), you will be wasting your time when you apply for jobs.
 Read Job-Hunt's Guide to Personal SEO for Job Search and Careers for details on how to make your LinkedIn Profile more visible and how to make your resume more visible in applicant tracking systems.
-See How to Indentify Exactly the Right Keywords for Your LinkedIn Profile and Optimize Your Resume to Be Found by Recruiters for details.
+See Choosing the Best Keywords for Your LinkedIn Profile and Optimize Your Resume to Be Found by Recruiters for details.